-We were planning to drive to Tucson after our visit, and it’s a haul from here.
-So we definitely didn’t plan on staying at the Monument as long as we did.
+We needed to drive to Tucson after our visit, and it’s a haul from the park.
+So we didn’t plan on staying as long as we did.
 But as the sun began setting, we couldn’t resist staying for what was sure to be a stunning sunset.

-I’m so glad we didn’t leave!
-The gorgeous sunset definitely made up for the late night drive to Tucson.
+I’m so glad we didn’t leave, because the gorgeous sunset definitely made up for the late night drive to Tucson!

 As the sun began setting, the sky turned soft shades of pink and orange, and our shadows grew longer and longer.